ciretorres/2HAWC/README.md

 ### 1. Check the database.

 #### 1.1.
 Determine which variables from the tabular representation we need use to answer what we are looking for.

-Note: the data is recolected from the electromagnetic pulse which sends the PMT floating in every single one of the modules.
+**Note:** the data is recolected from the electromagnetic pulse which sends the PMT floating in every single one of the modules.

 #####  1.1.1.
 Pictorical and audio variables:

 - Name of the celestial source.
 - Galactical, ecuatorial and spherical coordinates.
 - Distance of the object in parsecs.
-- The transitory amplititude from the fluxtuation of the Crab Nebulae, Markarian 421, Markarian 501.
+- The transitory amplititude from the fluctuation of the Crab Nebulae, Markarian 421, Markarian 501.
 - Position of the camera inside the simulation.

 ### 2. Data analysis with python.